vegaprotocol/specs/protocol/0061-simple-POS-rewards - SweetWater.md

 - `compLevel`: competitition level we want between validators (1.1)
 - `num_val`: actual number of active validators
 - `a`: The scaling factor; which will be `max(min_val, num_val/compLevel)`.
 So with `min_val` being 5, if we have 6 validators, `a` will be `max(5, 5.4545...)` or `5.4545...`
 - `delegator_share`: propotion of the validator reward that goes to the delegators.
+The initial value is 0.883

 Functions: